1 of 21

-When have you had to give an employee a poor performance review?
+Have you ever had to give an employee a poor performance review?
+How did you feel about that responsibility?

 User Submitted Interview Answers